joshcanhelp/josh-to-11/content/post/97-searches-on-delicious-are-more-powerful-than-you-think.md

 wpid: 926
 ---

-# Searches on Delicious are more powerful than you think

 I talk about Delicious.com a lot because I’ve found it very critical for my own web strategy and organization.
 Saving links is incredibly easy with a Firefox browser plug in, the tag organization works very well for me, the site is easy (for me) to use, and, above all, I LOVE being able to share certain categories of links with people.
 I left Google Bookmarks several months back and do not regret it.